 Letters and photos from friends and family.

 It’s the sort of thing you want to keep forever.
-Letters from your mother, pictures you took at university, knick-knacks from your travels.
+Letters from your mother, pictures you took at university (see our student storage options here), knick-knacks from your travels.
 Every one is a memory you want to save – but not when it takes up half the available cupboard space in your city apartment.

 A tree, boxes of tinsel and a singing santa.
 It’s all fun to buy and lovely to see around the flat – for a few weeks.
 For the other 50 weeks of the year it’s just clutter, shoved into the back of the wardrobe and getting in the way of you achieving calm and harmony.